MKme/Kitchen-Pi/README.md

 # Kitchen-Pi
 A kitchen informational display using Raspberry Pi

-This is my buidl of a Raspberry Pi Kitchen interface for displaying information, home automation and more.
+This is my build of a Raspberry Pi Kitchen interface for displaying information, home automation and more.

-For now there is a web page which was originally found here: https://www.youtube.com/watch?v=U5OF6tn-Ccg&index=2&list=FLTo55-kBvyy5Y1X_DTgrTOQ&ab_channel=RiquezJP
+The code for the page was originally found here: https://www.youtube.com/watch?v=U5OF6tn-Ccg&index=2&list=FLTo55-kBvyy5Y1X_DTgrTOQ&ab_channel=RiquezJP

+Thanks to RiquezJP for getting this started for the world!
+I take no credit for the original page code and is linked in the documentation folder

 You can find the original documentation in the Web Page folder.
 Just edit the files to suit your needs.

+The full tutorial can be found on blog.mkme.org

 This is what the web page looks like
 <p align="center">